ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 5.1.
 Access Control:
 - Only the Gateway should be able to call RewardVault's functions.
 - Any address should be able to call `ClientChainGateway.submitReward`.
-- Only stakers should be able to call `ClientChainGateway.claimRewardFromExocore` for their own rewards.
+- Only stakers should be able to call `ClientChainGateway.claimRewardFromImuachain` for their own rewards.

 5.2.
 Token Compatibility: While the system is permissionless, it is designed to work with standard ERC20 tokens to ensure consistent behavior and accounting.